adilovesgh/ase_cybertutor/README.md

 * Then, at the bottom press on _Set up a new session to learn_.
 * You will see a list of subjects.
 Press on _Tutors for (the subject you signed up to teach)_.
 * You will see a list of tutors for the subject.
 Press on _Sign up for a session with (your tutor account)_.
 * Fill in the form.
 Remember that the time you are registering for is in UTC.
-If you want to sign up for 4PM in Eastern Time, you should sign up for 8PM (may be 9PM depending on if it is daylight savings or not).
+If you want to sign up for 4PM in Eastern Time, you should sign up for 8PM (may be 9PM if not in daylight savings time).
 * Submit the form.
 * Logout and login to the tutor account.
 * Press _View your sessions_.